SoulOfNeverender/Yakuza-AntiVirus/README.md

 - Watchdog for file system monitoring.

+## NOTE

-## The RAM Controller is still under development so DO NOT run it as it will close all your applications.
+- The RAM Controller is still under development so DO NOT run it as it will close all your applications.